gebhardleon/SpheroidSegmentationRegistration/README.md

 Option 2: install the necessary libraries in your current environment.
 For this, you can use the command below and by again adjusting the path to the environments_packages.txt file.

     conda install --file environment_packages.txt

-## Set up the segment anything model
-1. go to https://github.com/facebookresearch/segment-anything and download the model